nazarpashkevich/smart-estate/README.md

 Develop mechanisms for processing and storing obtained data This project will allow you to demonstrate your skills in full-stack application development and the integration and use of machine learning technologies to solve real-world problems.

-## Improvements

-- Customize ollama docker image and write custom logic for using a vector database (maybe together with elasticsearch)